-The best place to find them would be at an estate sale or an auction.
+The most common places to find them would be at an estate sale or an auction.
 Please don’t confuse the 2 terms for being the same thing.
 An estate sale is also commonly known as a tag sale.
 Basically, items are listed for sale with a price tag and there is often room for some price negotiation.

 As mentioned earlier, auctions are another place where you can buy estate diamond jewelry from.
 The good thing about auctions is that items tend to be vetted by professionals prior to going below the hammer.
 You can usually get more details and information about a jewelry piece and decide how much you are willing to pay for a particular piece of jewelry.